stickymongoose/geeksort/README.md

+## What is this?
+Maybe you've got a lot of board games.
+Maybe you don't have a lot of shelves.
+Maybe you just like things organized.
+Well, GeekSort's for you.

+This assumes that you have a (BoardGameGeek)[www.boardgamegeek.com] account with the games you wanted sorted

 ## Getting started using GeekSort for the impatient
 If you're raring to start sorting games onto your shelves and don't care about the most up-to-date version, this is for you.